vsergeev/arm-bmw-hw/README.md

 ### SPI Flash Memory

-The arm-bmw features the S25FL216K 16-MBit/2-MByte SPI Flash for non-volatile storage in data logging applications.
+The arm-bmw features a S25FL216K 16-MBit (2-MByte) SPI Flash for non-volatile storage in data logging applications.
 This SPI device is connected to the SPI0 controller of the microcontroller, sharing the MOSI, MISO, and SCK pins that are available on the main [I/O header](#io-header-pinout).
-One microcontroller pin (PIO0_2/SSEL0) is dedicated to controlling its chip select.
+One microcontroller pin (`PIO0_2/SSEL0`) is dedicated to controlling its chip select.

 ### User Interface

 The arm-bmw features a basic user interface, consisting of 4 LEDs, 2 push buttons, and 2 DIP switches.
 These 4 outputs and 4 inputs (8 I/Os total) are managed by an MCP23008 I2C I/O expander to conserve I/O pins on the microcontroller.
 The MCP23008 is connected to the I2C bus of the microcontroller, sharing the SDA and SCL pins that are available on the main [I/O header](#io-header-pinout).
-In addition, one microcontroller pin (PIO0_3) is dedicated to the MCP23008 interrupt.
+In addition, one microcontroller pin (`PIO0_3`) is dedicated to the MCP23008 interrupt.
 The push buttons and DIP switches are debounced in hardware with an RC filter, to ensure that the MCP23008 interrupt is not spurious and to minimize the need for software debouncing.

 The I2C address of the MCP23008 is configured by populating three 0-ohm jumpers on the back of the board, in either a 0 or 1 position, which pull down or up the A0, A1, A2 pins.
 By default, these three jumpers are in the 0 position, and the MCP23008 has an address of `0x20` on the I2C bus.